-Anita has a deep-rooted and sincere passion for her work as an RMT and is the proud founder/co-owner of Coast Therapy.
-She has been practicing in Port Coquitlam since 1997, served on the Board of Directors for the Massage Therapists’ Association of BC (MTABC) for over 12 years, and now serves on the Board of Directors for SportMed BC.
+Anita is the founder/co-owner of Coast Therapy.
+She has been practicing in Port Coquitlam since 1997, served on the Board of Directors for her professional Association (RMTBC) for over 12 years, and now serves on the Board of Directors for SportMed BC.
 With extensive training in numerous manual therapy techniques, she tailors her treatment for individual need.
-Anita is known for being thorough in her assessment, patient education, and for helping patients with chronic conditions who may have had limited success with other treatment.
+Anita is known for being extremely thorough in her assessment, utilizing research and patient education, and for helping patients with chronic conditions who may have had limited success with other treatment.

 Anita has vast experience in sports therapy and has worked with athletes from the amateur to pro level.
 She was a therapist for the Host Medical Team during the 2010 Olympic & Paralympic Winter Games, is the Chair of the Sport Advanced Practice Group, and is trained in athletic taping and kinesiotaping, as a KinesioTape and certified RockTape practitioner.

 Prenatal care, postpartum recovery and infant massage hold a special interest for Anita.
 She is the mother of two young boys and has a passion for helping women and babies through all stages of pregnancy and development.
 She has taken numerous professional development courses regarding various complications of pregnancy including C-section recovery and diastasis recti.

 A devoted Canucks fan and long-time resident of Port Coquitlam, it was Anita’s passion for an active lifestyle and natural health choices that led to her career in massage therapy.
 She has a background in personal training and nutrition and has been active in numerous sports including competitive level softball, weight training, fitness, snow sports, yoga and kickboxing.